-The labor market is continuing to navigate uncharted waters with millions of workers joining the Great Resignation, resulting in labor shortages and a seemingly never-ending list of open roles for businesses everywhere.
-To fill these gaps and continue facilitating growth, change, and impact, top companies are leveraging high-end independent talent within interim roles as they seek long-term solutions—as shown by a 137% year-over-year increase in requests for interim leaders, according to the 2022 High-End Independent Talent Report from Business Talent Group (BTG).
+As they seek to access fast, agile expertise while remaining flexible with capacity and cost, top companies are leveraging high-end independent talent within interim roles—as shown by a 116% year-over-year increase in requests for interim leaders, according to the 2023 High-End Independent Talent Report from Business Talent Group (BTG).

 Here are 5 takeaway tips from the webinar to help you succeed as an independent, interim leader.